calculix/ccx2paraview/README.md

 Converts [CalculiX](http://www.dhondt.de/) .frd-file to view and postprocess analysis results in [Paraview](https://www.paraview.org/).
 Generates Mises and Principal components for stress and strain tensors.

-The script generates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 Paraview files.
+Creates separate file for each output interval - it makes possible to animate time history. **Caution!** If you have 300 time steps in the FRD, there will be 300 Paraview files.
 If you need one file - write output only for one step in your CalculiX model.

+Converter is tested on [CalculiX examples](https://github.com/calculix/examples).
+Here is how some [test log](https://github.com/calculix/ccx2paraview/blob/master/tests/test.log) looks like.

-The script is tested to reduce processing time as much as possible.
+FRD parser is tested to reduce processing time as much as possible.
 Now it's quite optimized and fast, but Python itself is slower than C/C++.
-Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to convert any model.
-This script should: ccx2paraview is tested on all [official CalculiX examples](https://github.com/calculix/examples/tree/master/ccx).
+Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to parse and convert any CalculiX results.

 <br/><br/>